-Skin and Appendages: angioedema, toxic epidermal necrolysis, erythema multiforme, exfoliative dermatitis, Stevens-Johnson syndrome, urticaria
+Skin and Appendages: angioedema, toxic epidermal necrolysis, erythema multiforme, exfoliative dermatitis, Stevens Johnson Syndrome, urticaria

 Special Senses: conjunctivitis, hearing impairment

-Symptoms following acute NSAID overdoses are usually limited to lethargy, drowsiness, nausea, vomiting, and epigastric pain, which are generally reversible with supportive care.
-Gastrointestinal bleeding can occur.
-Hypertension, acute renal failure, respiratory depression and coma may occur, but are rare.
-Anaphylactoid reactions have been reported with therapeutic ingestion of NSAIDs, and may occur following an overdose.
+Symptoms following acute NSAID overdosages have been typically limited to lethargy, drowsiness, nausea, vomiting, and epigastric pain, which have been generally reversible with supportive care.
+Gastrointestinal bleeding has occurred.
+Hypertension, acute renal failure, respiratory depression, and coma have occurred, but were rare (see WARNINGS: Cardiovascular Thrombotic Events, Gastrointestinal Bleeding, Ulceration, and Perforation, Hypertension, Renal Toxicity and Hyperkalemia).

-Patients should be managed by symptomatic and supportive care following an NSAID overdose.
+Manage patients with symptomatic and supportive care following an NSAID overdosage.
 There are no specific antidotes.
-Emesis and/or activated charcoal (60 to 100 g in adults, 1 to 2 g/kg in children) and/or osmotic cathartic may be indicated in patients seen within 4 hours of ingestion with symptoms or following a large overdose (5 to 10 times the usual dose).
+Consider emesis and/or activated charcoal (60 to 100 grams in adults, 1 to 2 grams per kg of body weight in pediatric patients) and/or osmotic cathartic in symptomatic patients seen within four hours of ingestion in patients with a large overdose (5 to 10 times the recommended dosage).
 Forced diuresis, alkalinization of urine, hemodialysis, or hemoperfusion may not be useful due to high protein binding.

 After observing the response to initial therapy with Cataflam, the dose and frequency should be adjusted to suit an individual patient's needs.